HarryKodden/SRAM-iRODS-Showcase/README.md

 - **irods.env**: iRODS configuration

 Samples for these configuration components are provided in the **env** folder.
 Just copy each sample file to a file without the **.sample** suffix.
-The adjust the copied file to satisy your needs.
+Adjust the copied file to satisy your needs.

 ```bash
 for i in db irods ldap sram